-For Example: If a user enters an invalid email address and move to the next field, we can show the error message immediately right after, so that the user can correct the field before submitting the form.
-Whereas if we validate the same on the server, we have to submit the form to the server, the error message gets to display, and then we can correct the wrongly entered field.
+For Example: If a user enters an invalid email address and moves to the next field, we can show the error message immediately right after, so that the user can correct the field before submitting the form.
+Whereas if we validate the same on the server, we have to submit the form to the server, the error message gets displayed, and then we can correct the wrongly entered field.

 In server-side validation, all the input data validation and error recovery are carried out on the server-side i.e. user browser using programming language like C#.net, Java, etc.

 - It works comparatively slower for the user.

 - It is more secure as the end-user does not have easy access to the code.